UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/04-select.md

 > > Play with those arrows.
 What kinds of information do you think this is?
 > > How might the different tables relate to each other?
 > >
-> > What information was stored in each table.
+> > What types of information are stored in each table?
 > > {: .sql}
 > > ~~~
 > > CREATE TABLE Person (id text, personal text, family text);